se3ya/CustomPosters/Thunderstore/README.md

 ### Default Poster (Plane.001) is Still Visible
 - This happens if the mod fails to load any custom poster pack.
 Check the config and make sure you have at least 1 poster pack enabled.

+### Why can't I join vanilla lobbies?
+- Mod uses networking that conflicts with vanilla lobbies.
+To join vanilla lobbies, disable the "Enable Networking" option in the configs.

 ---